powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 ### Inconsistency checks
 -<span style="color: red">TODO</span>

-### Conversion.
-General description
+### Conversion

-A PSS®E file specifies a Bus/Branch network model where typically there is a bus for each voltage level inside a substation and where the concept of substation is usually not defined.
-(Since version 35 PSS®E provides a substation data block, but it is optional and it may not be defined in the case).
-On the other side, the IIDM model is a hierarchical network model where the voltage levels and the network components, except transmission lines, are defined indoor substations so the first step in the conversion process is to define a substation for each PSS®E bus ensuring that all transformer buses are inside the same substation.
+A PSS®E file specifies a Bus/Branch network model where typically there is a bus for each voltage level inside a substation and where substation objects are not explicitly defined.
+Breakers and switchers were traditionally modeled as zero impedance lines with special identifiers.
+Since version 35 PSS®E supports explicit definition of substation data and switching devices at both system and substation level.
+However, this information is optional and may not be present in the case.

+The PowSyBl grid model establishes the substation as a required container of voltage levels and equipment.
+The first step in the conversion process assigns a substation for each PSS®E bus, ensuring that all buses at transformer ends are kept in the same substation.

-The current conversion version does not support PSS®E substation information so, in all the network cases, a fictitious voltage level and a fictitious substation are created for each bus.
-Before creating them, buses are grouped using zero impedance branches and transformers as connectors.
-A voltage level is assigned to each group of buses connected by zero impedance branches and a substation to every group of buses connected by zero impedance branches and transformers.
+The current conversion does not use explicit PSS®E substation information.
+Instead, buses are grouped using zero impedance branches and transformers as connectors.
+A new voltage level is created for each group of buses connected by zero impedance branches, and a new substation is created for the voltage levels connected by transformers.

-In the IIDM model all the network components are identified through a global and unique alphanumeric identifier (**Id**) and optionally by a human readable identifier (**Name**).
+In the PowSyBl grid model all the network components are identified through a global and unique alphanumeric identifier (**Id**).
+Optionally, they may receive a name (**Name**).

 For each substation the following attributes are defined:
-  - **Id** following the pattern `Sn` where `n` represents a consecutive integer number starting from 1.
+  - **Id** following the pattern `S<n>` where `n` represents a consecutive integer number starting from 1.

-Every voltage level is assigned to it's corresponding substation and its attributes are:
+Every voltage level is assigned to its corresponding substation, with attributes:
-  - **Id** following the pattern `VLn` where `n` represents the minimum PSS®E bus number included inside of the voltage level (`BusData.I`, Bus Data record, I attribute or field name).
+  - **Id** following the pattern `VL<n>` where `n` represents the minimum PSS®E bus number included inside the voltage level.
   - **NominalV** Nominal voltage of the voltage level.
-Forced to `1` if `psse.import.ignore-base-voltage` property is true, otherwise it is assigned to the base voltage of the representative bus, `BusData.BASKV` field name.
-Entered in kV.
+Equal to `1` if `psse.import.ignore-base-voltage` property is `true`.
+Otherwise, it is assigned to the base voltage of one representative bus inside the voltage level, read from PSS®E field `BASKV` field.
-  - **TopologyKind** Topology level assigned to the network model, must be BUS_BREAKER.
+  - **TopologyKind** Topology level assigned to the network model, always `BUS_BREAKER`.

-### BusData to Buses Conversion
+The following sections describe in detail how each supported PSS®E data block is converted to PowSyBl network model objects.

+#### _Bus Data_ conversion

-There is a one-to-one correspondence between the PSS®E BusData block and the buses of the IIDM network model.
-For each record of the BusData block an IIDM bus is created and assigned to it's corresponding voltage level with the following attributes:
+There is a one-to-one correspondence between the records of the PSS®E _Bus Data_ block and the buses of the PowSyBl network model.
+For each record in the _Bus Data_ block a PowSyBl bus is created and assigned to its corresponding voltage level with the following attributes:
-- **Id** according to the pattern `Bn` where `n` represents the bus number (`BusData.I`).
+- **Id** according to the pattern `B<n>` where `n` represents the PSS@E bus number (field `I` in the _Bus Data_ record).
-- **Name** As human readable identifier the alphanumeric identifier of the PSS®E bus is assigned (`BusData.NAME`).
+- **Name** is copied from PSS®E field `NAME`.
-- **V** Voltage of the PSS®E solved case defined as the bus voltage magnitude (`BusData.VM`) multiply by the nominal voltage of the associated voltage level previously defined.
-Entered in kV.
+- **V** is obtained from the PSS®E bus voltage magnitude, `VM`, multiplied by the nominal voltage of the corresponding voltage level.
-- **Angle** Phase angle of the solved case defined as the bus voltage phase angle (`BusData.VA`).
-Entered in degrees.
+- **Angle** is copied from the PSS®E bus voltage phase angle, `VA`.

-### LoadData to Loads Conversion
+#### _Load Data_ conversion
 -<span style="color: red">TODO</span>

-### FixedBusShuntData to Linear Shunt Compensators Conversion
+#### _Fixed Bus Shunt Data_ conversion
 -<span style="color: red">TODO</span>

-### SwitchedShuntData to Non-Linear Shunt Compensators Conversion
+#### _Switched Shunt Data_ conversion
 -<span style="color: red">TODO</span>

-### GeneratorData to Generators Conversion
+#### _Generator Data_ conversion
 -<span style="color: red">TODO</span>

-### Non-TransformerBranchData to Lines Conversion
+#### _Non-Transformer Branch Data_ conversion
 -<span style="color: red">TODO</span>

-### TransformerData to TwoWindings and ThreeWindings Transformers Conversion
+#### _Transformer Data_ conversion
 -<span style="color: red">TODO</span>

-### Slack Conversion
+#### Slack bus conversion
 -<span style="color: red">TODO</span>

-## Export
+### Export

-The export of network into the PSS/E format is not supported.
+The export of PowSyBl networks to PSS®E format is not yet supported.